Fundamentals of Health Information Technology

 How much does the program cost?

 Tuition for the program is $7,400 for UT Austin graduates; $7,900 for graduates of other institutions.
 We do offer an in-house payment plan.
-Students are also responsible for the completion of a third-party criminal background check, drug screen, and immunization certification.
-Immunizations and a current TB skin test are required in order for students to visit clinical sites during the program.
+Students may be responsible for the completion of a third-party criminal background check, drug screen, and immunization certification.
+Immunizations and a current TB skin test are required in order for students to attend off-site practicum sites if they are available.
 If you are not up-to-date on the required immunizations, there may be an expense associated with bringing them up-to-date.
 The books in the program are an optional expense.
 Together, incidental costs should not exceed $65-$300.

 When do I have to pay for the program?

-The tuition is due the Friday before classes start, unless you have already established a payment plan with us.
+The tuition is due five days before classes start, unless you have already established a payment plan with us.

 What is the program's refund policy?